kvgelder/WindowsOPATestLab/Docs/MECM/MECM ADMINISTRATION.md

 #### 1. Local Administrator
 In order to deploy the client agent via the Client Push Installation, we need to make sure this account in MECM is a member of the Local Administrators group on the client computer.
-If this is not the case, we can do this via GPO.
+If this is not the case, one of the ways we can do this is via GPO.

-First create a new Active Directory Group, to which you add the correct Active Directory users.
+First create a new Active Directory Group, to which you add the Active Directory users that need have the Local Administrator permissions.
 Now open the Group Policy editor to create the following GPO: `Computer/Preferences/Control Panel Settings/Local Users and Groups/`.
 Here you can add the newly created Active Directory group.
 Set the action to `Update`.
 Change the group name to `Administrators (built-in)`.
 Add the previously created Active Directory security group to the `Members` list.